 The Mackie CR3-X offers a bold and striking design.

 The volume knob also illuminates when on with the same green hue.
 Luckily it isn’t overly bright so if you work in a dark environment you won’t feel like the aliens are knocking at your door!
 These compact bookshelf-style speakers will blend naturally with the rest of your studio.
 But, the added splash of color still allows them to make a visual impact.

 The Mackie CR3-X keeps the footprint small in both size and weight.

-The Mackie CR3-X is a compact set Multimedia Reference monitors.
+The Mackie CR3-X is a compact set of Multimedia Reference monitors.

 The smaller size lends itself perfectly to smaller studios where space is at a premium.
 They can also comfortably sit on most bookshelves.

-There is no denying these are good value.
+Mackie has an excellent range of budget-focused products.
+There is no denying these monitors are good value.
 With decent sound and some clever features.
 You will be hard-pressed to find another studio monitor at this price point that offers as much as the Mackie CR3-X monitors give.

 What Others Have To Say